laravel/docs/packages.md

 	public function boot(Kernel $kernel, Router $router)
 	{
-		// Push your global middleware to end of the stack
+		// Push your global middleware to the end of the stack
 		$kernel->pushMiddleware('App\Http\Middleware\OldMiddleware');

 		// Prepend your global middleware to the front of the stack